Vector quarkonia at the LHC with JETHAD: A high-energy viewpoint: Phenomenology

-The global pattern emerging from the inspection of plots in Fig.\tref{fig:Y_psv_extended} unambiguously highlight of $\DY$-distributions are very stable under progressive energy-scale variation, in all the investigated channels. \emph{Natural stability} is not spoiled by the \emph{extended} rapidity kinematics, but rather magnified.
-Finally, we observe that statistics is lower than the one obtained in the \emph{standard} rapidity range, but still favorable for quarkonium plus jet channel, but still favorable.
+The global pattern emerging from the inspection of plots in Fig.\tref{fig:Y_psv_extended} unambiguously highlights that $\DY$-distributions are very stable under progressive energy-scale variation, in all the investigated channels. \emph{Natural stability} is not spoiled by the \emph{extended} rapidity kinematics, but rather magnified.
+Finally, we observe that statistics is lower than that obtained in the \emph{standard} rapidity range, but still favorable for the quarkonium plus jet channel.

 We complete the analysis given in this Section by providing predictions for $\NLLp$ $\DY$-differential cross sections as compared with the corresponding ones taken in a pure $\LL$ limit.
 Results for the four channels under investigation (see Fig.\tref{fig:process}) after applying \emph{standard} and \emph{extended} final-state cuts are respectively presented in Fig.\tref{fig:Y_sc_standard} and Fig.\tref{fig:Y_sc_extended}.
-Shaded uncertainty bands embody the combined effect of energy-scale variations and numeric multidimensional integrations (see Section\ref{ssec:uncertainty} for details).
+Shaded uncertainty bands embody the combined effect of energy-scale variations and numeric multidimensional integrations (see Section\tref{ssec:uncertainty} for details).
 Also in this case, lower ancillary panels refer to reduced distributions, namely divided by central values taken at $C_\mu = 1$.
 The overall pattern is a fair stability under $\NLL$ corrections, with $\NLLp$ bands generally narrower and partially nested inside corresponding $\LL$ ones.
 Their overlap is weaker in the quarkonium plus jet channel.
 This is expected, since having only one heavy hadron in the final state, instead of two, clearly halves the stabilizing power coming from VFNS collinear FFs.